jomariya23156/sales-forecast-mlops-at-scale/README.md

 Nginx: 80
 Forecast service: 4242 (proxied by nginx)
 Training service: 4243 (proxied by nginx)

-### bitnami/kafka helm install
-1. `helm repo add bitnami https://charts.bitnami.com/bitnami`
-2. `cd sfmlops-helm` and `helm dependency build` to fetch all dependencies
-3. Run using `helm install sfmlops-helm sfmlops-helm/ -f values.yaml -f values-kafka.yaml`

-### temp
-explicitly install kafka after main chart
-`helm install kafka-release oci://registry-1.docker.io/bitnamicharts/kafka --version 28.0.0 -f values-kafka.yaml`
+Postgres: 5432
+PGadmin: 16543
+Kafka: 9092
+Kafka UI: 8800

 ### Note on Kafka Docker Compose and Helm
-Kafka services on Docker Compose and Halm are different in settings, mainly in Docker Compose, we use KRaft for config management (which is newer), but in Helm
+Kafka services on Docker Compose and Halm are different in settings, mainly in Docker Compose, we use KRaft for config management (which is newer), but in Helm, we use ZooKeeper because, honestly, I'm not managed to pull it off with KRaft, sorry :'( (It's quite complex).

 ### Note on Stream processing options
 There are a few options we can do to consume the stream data from Kafka producer and save to Postgres